 - Number of Honors Projects and Graduation Information: This is our check to see who will be an Honors Program Graduate.

 - Objectives and Activities: What will you do that will provide greater depth and breadth of the subject matter?
 What questions are you trying to answer or what topics are you discussing?
 How will you go about doing this?
 Make sure your objectives are clear and you and the faculty advisor agree, since this is an agreement between you and your faculty advisor.

 - Final Product: What end product will show that students have greater depth and breadth of subject matter?
-What will you turn in (e.g. written paper, art portfolio...?
+What will you turn in (e.g. written paper, art portfolio, etc...?
 Make sure you are clear and the length and scope is specified (e.g. 15 minute presentation or 20 page paper with at least 5 references).
 Also, be sure the length is appropriate, since this is a significant academic undertaking that should require at least 20 hours of work.